Screenshots may differ slightly depending on software version.

 If you’ve made it this far and explored all the sidebars, then you know that the best way to learn about features is to be adventurous and try stuff.
 But don’t be too stubborn on learning things the hard way: Press screen tips for advice and go to the main menu Help and search there as well.

 This completes the basic tutorial on factorial design.
-Move on to the tutorials on advanced topics and features if you like, or exit from Design-Expert by choosing File, Exit from the menu.
+Move on to the tutorials on advanced topics and features if you like.
 If you have not stored your data, or you made changes since the last save, a warning message will appear.
 Exit only when you are sure that your data and results have been stored.